Mobile Sports Massage In York – Expert Therapy At Home

 Do I need to provide any equipment or towels?

 No, you don’t need to provide anything.
-I bring a professional portable massage table, clean towels, oils, and all necessary equipment.
+I bring a professional portable massage table, clean towels, oil, and all necessary equipment.
 Some clients prefer to use their own towels for personal preference and that’s absolutely fine.

 How far do you travel for mobile sports massage in York?